How much does it cost?

 Why did you become a counsellor?

-One element of all this, and the part I grew to find most personally rewarding, involved working with new and established musicians, preparing them to deal with the media — hearing people’s stories and figuring out how they could tell them (or not tell them) on their own terms.
+Before training I spent many years as a music journalist, later focusing more on music industry consultancy.
+One element of all that, and the part I grew to find most rewarding, involved working with musicians on how to deal with the media — hearing their stories and figuring out how they could tell them (or not tell them) on their own terms.

-As the full complexity of these artists’ internal worlds came into focus, I wondered if some brief counselling skills training might be a good idea.
-It ended up being rather less brief than I’d intended!
-As well as opening up a deep interest in counselling and psychotherapy, I found the training to be a life-changing process.
-Several years later, I’d qualified as a counsellor.
+As I grew increasingly familiar with the complexity of these artists’ internal worlds, I wondered if brief counselling skills training might be wise.
+It ended up being rather less brief than I’d intended and opened up a deep interest in counselling and psychotherapy.
+Many of my counselling clients are musicians or people in the music business — there’s some more about that here.

 How do I know if you’re the right therapist for me?